-When dogs are spayed or neutered, we give their pups the best chance at loving homes and long, healthy lives.
-Read on for top reasons to insist on these safe, effective procedures for the dogs we love.
+When dogs are spayed or neutered, we give them the best chance at loving homes and long, healthy lives.
+Read on to learn why it’s so important to spay and neuter your pets.

 Care for even one baby and you can’t even imagine a litter.
 Four, five, even six little babies all competing for your time, all the time, no wonder doggie moms sneak naps all day.
 Though canine motherhood must have its charms, more often than not, it results in suffering for the pups.
 With so few homes available for puppies, the sweet little furballs too often end up braving the elements alone without food, veterinary care or shelter.
 The Humane Society of the United States reports, “Seven dogs & cats are born every day for each person born in the U.S. Of those, only 1 in 5 puppies and kittens stay in their original home for their natural lifetime.
 The remaining 4 are abandoned to the streets or end up at a shelter.”